 For an even bigger step up in performance, Arc’teryx’s Cerium LT Hoody is a premium down jacket option at a whopping $379.
 It’s much lighter than the Transcendent at 10.8 ounces, packs down to about half the size, and is noticeably warmer.
 Additionally, the unique blend of 850-fill down and Coreloft synthetic insulation (used at the cuffs, underarms, collar, and shoulders) performs better in wet weather, and the protective StormHood does a great job at sealing out wind.
 If you’re looking for a lightweight down piece for activities like backpacking or backcountry skiing, the Cerium LT is one of our favorites.
 However, if you simply want a cozy jacket to wear around town, the Transcendent is super comfortable and significantly cheaper.

 A final option to consider is Marmot’s Highlander Down Hoody.
-Also updated for 2019, the jacket retained its 700-fill and water-resistant down, but now features a Pertex Quantum shell which helps shed moisture and repel wind.
-Marmot also reduced the size of the baffles and gave the jacket a slightly trimmer fit, which make it the better option for layering under a shell (we struggled with mobility when adding a ski shell over the Transcendent).
-The Highlander is heavier than the 16.4-ounce OR at 17.7 ounces and similarly bulky when packed down, but the additional heft shouldn’t be a major concern for most casual users.
-Both jackets retail for $225, but in the end, we give the edge to the Transcendent for its superior comfort and lower weight.
+This jacket uses 700-fill and water-resistant down but features a Pertex Quantum shell which helps shed moisture and repel wind.
+The Highlander also has a slightly trimmer fit than the Transcendent, which makes it the better option for layering under a shell (we struggled with mobility when adding a ski shell over the Transcendent).
+The Highlander is considerably heavier than the OR at 1 pound 4.5 ounces and noticeably bulky when packed down, but the additional heft shouldn’t be a major concern for most casual users.
+Both jackets retail for around the same price, but in the end, we give the edge to the Transcendent for its superior comfort and lower weight.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!